bohdaq/rws-arch-package/README.md

 ### To install rws as Pacman package:

-- Make sure you have Rust installed.
+- Make sure you have Rust and base-devel package installed.

 > pacman -S rust
+>
+> pacman -S base-devel

 - Clone repository